Nissan 240SX: First generation (S13; 1989–1994)

-The S13 was known for sharp steering and handling (thanks to front MacPherson struts and a rear multilink suspension) and relatively light weight (2700 lb) but was regarded in the automotive press as being underpowered.
+The 240SX was praised by journalists for sharp steering and handling (thanks to front MacPherson struts and a rear multilink suspension) and relatively light weight, but was regarded in the automotive press as being underpowered.
 The engine, while durable and relatively torquey, was a heavy iron-block truck unit that produced meager power for its relatively large size.
 It was only modestly improved by the change to the DOHC version in 1991.
-Furthermore, despite the modest power output, relatively low vehicle weight, and good aerodynamics, gas mileage was mediocre.
+Furthermore, despite the modest power output, relatively low weight, and good aerodynamics, gas mileage was mediocre.
 These engines are the primary difference between the North American 240SX and the international-market Silvia/180SX/200SX.
 The KA24DE did not come turbocharged while the CA18DET and SR20DET did.
-The U.S. version was regarded as a highly capable sports car that only needed a better engine.
 Other differences include a standard limited-slip differential on overseas and Canadian models, available digital climate control in Japan, and manual seat belts standard in Japan and Canada vs. automatic restraint seatbelts in the U.S.

-Convertible

-In 1992, a convertible was added to the lineup and was exclusive to the North American market.
-These vehicles began life in Japan as coupés and were later modified in the California facilities of American Specialty Cars (ASC).
-For the 1994 model year, the only 240SX available was a Special Edition (SE) convertible, equipped with a 4-speed automatic transmission.

-The North American 240SX convertible differed from the Japanese market version, in that the Japanese market models had a powered top cover boot, whereas the North American market models had manually-installed boot covers once the top is down.
-It was also produced in Japan by a different manufacturer rather than by ASC, and was introduced early on in the S13's production in Japan (the Japanese market models were released in 1988, four years before the 240SX convertible).